-^Alliance Aviation Services Limited gained control of Unity Aviation Maintenance Pty Ltd on 30th November 2020.
+Alliance Aviation Services Limited incorporated Rockhampton Aviation Maintenance Pty Ltd on 17th May 2023.

-¬Parties to a Deed of Cross Guarantee (Amended and Restated), dated 30 June 2021 with Alliance Aviation Services Limited which provides that all parties to the deed will guarantee to each creditor payment in full of any debt of each company participating in the deed on winding up of that company.
+[¬]Parties to a Deed of Cross Guarantee (Amended and Restated), dated 2 June 2023 with Alliance Aviation Services Limited which provides that all parties to the deed will guarantee to each creditor payment in full of any debt of each company participating in the deed on winding up of that company.
 These companies are relieved from the requirement to prepare financial statements.
+There are no material differences between the closed group and the consolidated group which includes Alliance Aviation Slovakia s.r.o. as this entity is not part of the Deed of Cross Guarantee.